miso-lims/miso-lims/docs/user_manual/type_data.md

 Note: This item only applies if your site uses [detailed sample mode](../site_configuration/#detailed-sample-mode).

+The design code describes what type of sequencing a library was designed for.
+Examples include "Whole Genome" and "Targeted Sequencing."
+The 2-letter code is a compact representation of this.
+Design codes define whether targeted sequencing is required for library aliquots.

 A library design is a grouping of [selection](#library-selection-types) and [strategy](#library-strategy-types) types and a design code.
-The library designs that are available for a library depend on the sample class of the aliquot that the library was propagated from.
+The library designs that are available for a library depend on the sample class of the aliquot sample that the library was propagated from.

 MISO administrators can add, edit, and delete both library designs and library design codes using the standard interface.
 Most attributes of a library design cannot be modified if the design has been used by any existing